SFO - BUE

 • Which airline alliances offer flights from San Francisco to Buenos Aires?

-Star Alliance is the only airline alliance operating flights between San Francisco and Buenos Aires.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between San Francisco and Buenos Aires, with SkyTeam being the most commonly used for this route.

 • What is the most popular layover when flying to Buenos Aires from San Francisco?